Structural Insulated Panel (SIP) Construction

 Such high shear strength translates to real safety when mother nature starts to act up.

 The Kobe, Japan earthquake in 1993 devastated much of the city, but SIP houses in the destruction zone escaped virtually unscathed.
 During a 1998 tornado in Clermont, Georgia, a SIP house in the path of the storm lost its 25 mature trees and half of its roof shingles and was struck by six uprooted trees, but the house suffered no structural damage while twenty-seven other, conventionally framed houses, in the town were destroyed.

 SIP panels are increasingly the material of choice for walls and roofs in hurricane- and earthquake-prone areas.
 SIP houses in recent Gulf Coast hurricanes lost singles and windows, but the structures survived while conventional houses all but disappeared.
 A 2002 tornado in Sumner County, TN crumbled the concrete foundation under a SIP home and completely obliterated its porch, but the SIP shell survived without significant damage, continuing to protect the home's contents from wind and rain.

 Combustibility and Toxicity

 How a material performs in a fire is a primary concern to fire code authorities.
 Fire has three requirements: fuel, ignition, and oxygen.
-SIPs have no "air" within their solid cores of insulation, so fire "running up the wall" inside a wall cavity is impossible, unlike conventionally-frame houses where it is all too common.
+SIPs have no "air" within their solid cores of insulation, so fire "running up the wall" inside a wall cavity is impossible, unlike conventionally framed houses where it is all too common.
 SIPs have passed every standard fire test required of wood-based or Type V construction.
-A key element of fire safety is protection of the SIPs and any other underlying structure with 15-minute thermal barriers, such as gypsum wallboard.
+A key element of fire safety is the protection of the SIPs and any other underlying structure with 15-minute thermal barriers, such as gypsum wallboard.